-You don’t have to list your entire career—just choose up to three to five experiences that are most relevant to the job you’re applying for.
+You don’t have to list your entire career—choose up to three to five experiences most relevant to the job you’re applying for.

-If you’re using the reverse-chronological format, place your work experience near the top, right below your resume intro.
-But for the functional format, this section should be placed somewhere lower, like below the education section.
+If you use the reverse-chronological format, place your work experience near the top, right below your resume intro.
+But this section should be placed somewhere lower for the functional format, like below the education section.